meljoy1099/re-analysis-p2/README.md

 Model D was selected as our final model even though it did not have the highest R2 value or lowest RMSE.
 <img src = "./images/final_model_stats.png" width=70%> <br />
-It was the only model that passed linear regression assumptions of normality and homoscedasticity.    <br />
+It was the best performing model when considering linear regression assumptions of normality and homoscedasticity.    <br />
 <img src = "./images/final_qq_plot.png" width=70%> <br />
 <img src = "./images/final_resid_plot.png" width=70%> <br />

 ## Conclusions

 Multiple linear regression analysis was used to build a model to predict housing prices in King County, WA.
 After 4 iterations from out baseline model, the results of the final regression model (Model D) indicated that 83 predictors explained 85.2% of the variance in the dataset(R2= 0.852).
 The RMSE of the final model was $108,603.30, which is the error in our price prediction.
+The range of prices in the final model was 78k to 3.1 million dollars.
 All of the independent variables used in the model were significant predictors of sale price with p-values less than 0.05.

 Following are features that have the most positive effect on sale price: